aa-ryan/My-Vimrc/README.md

  </br>Press Leader+c$ - To comment from where your cursor is to the end of the line.
 5. Auto-matic indentation is enabled for python.
 6. Supertab enables TAB for auto completion.
+</br> There is more instruction in .vimrc file.

 That's not all the what plugins provide there is much more.